Christian-Browne/notes/java/exceptions.md

 Checked Exceptions:

-- They are checked at compile-time.
+- These have to be handled.
 For example, IOException, InterruptedException, etc.

-Usually, we don't need to handle unchecked exceptions.
-It's because unchecked exceptions occur due to programming errors.
-And, it is a good practice to correct them instead of handling them.
+You should handle all exceptions even runtime exceptions

 ### Java throw keyword